 1. Create your own Gym at Home: I know this one isn’t too creative, but seriously, you CANNOT make excuses for not working out when you have a fitness area set up in the comfort of your own home.
 Online suppliers such as Physique Sports have all the equipment you need to get your own gym set up in your house.
 This, along with a custom training program that you could find online, gives you the tools to transform your body without even stepping foot in a public gym.
 I am lucky that my husband has a lot of weights and I have an elliptical and spin bike.
 I know someone who got their equipment from Strengthandfitness.ie and they love it.
 If you do your research, you’ll be able to find some great equipment.
 It can get pretty expensive but if you have the funds I highly suggest getting your own cardio equipment and weights and creating a ‘fitness area’ in your home.
 Our area is set up in our garage, which means we can only park one car in there, but come on, fitness is one of my top priorities.
 You could also set up your own personal gym in a spare bedroom, office, or basement.
-You can buy cardio equipment new or used just by looking online, there are a ton of different sites.
+You could even consider adding a home gym in your backyard if you don’t any spare rooms in your home.
+By purchasing a prefab modern shed, you could add some equipment in there and use it as a home gym.
+Many people have been doing that for some space whilst they workout.
+Of course, where you put your home gym is completely up to you.
+Once you have your gym space, you can buy cardio equipment new or used just by looking online, there are a ton of different sites.
 I am personally a fan of the PRECOR equipment.
-As for weights I suggest you have a set of 5, 8, 10, and 15 pounds.
-And extra equipment such as resistance bands, a stability ball, and a foam roller are always nice to have.
+As for weights, I suggest you have a set of 5, 8, 10, and 15 pounds.
+And extra equipment such as resistance bands, a stability ball, and a foam roller is always nice to have.
 You can buy these at Target, Walmart, Amazon, or any Sporting Goods Store.

 3. Body Weight Exercises: Even if you do have access to gym equipment you should be doing body weight exercises for cardio and strength training.
 I have learned many exercise from using Pinterest, workout DVD’s, books, or other fitness websites.
 Here is a great list of 50 Bodyweight Exercises.
 I then create my own routines using different exercises to work different parts of my body.